taw10/crystfel/doc/man/indexamajig.1.md

 **--pinkIndexer-considered-peaks-count**
 : Selects how many peaks are considered for indexing.
 [0-4] (veryFew to : manyMany).
-Default is 4 (manyMany).
+Default: 4 (manyMany).

 **--pinkIndexer-angle-resolution**
 : Selects how dense the orientation angles of the sample lattice are sampled.
 : [0-4] (extremelyLoose to extremelyDense).
-Default is 2 (normal).
+Default: 2 (normal).

 **--pinkIndexer-refinement-type**
 : Selects the refinement type.
 0 = none, 1 = fixedLatticeParameters, 2 =
 : variableLatticeParameters, 3 = firstFixedThenVariableLatticeParameters, 4 =
 : firstFixedThenVariableLatticeParametersMultiSeed, 5 =
 : firstFixedThenVariableLatticeParametersCenterAdjustmentMultiSeed.
+Default: 1
+: (fixedLatticeParameters).

 **--pinkIndexer-tolerance**
 : Selects the tolerance of the pinkIndexer (relative tolerance of the lattice : vectors).
-Default is 0.06.
-For bad geometrys or cell parameters use a high : tolerance.
+For bad geometries or cell parameters use a high : tolerance.
 For a well known geometry and cell use a small tolerance.
 Only : important for refinement and indexed/not indexed identificaton.
 Too small : tolerance will lead to refining to only a fraction of the peaks and possibly : discarding of correctly indexed images.
-Too high tolerance will lead to bad : Fitting in presence of multiples or noise and can mark wrongly-indexed patterns : as indexed.
+Too high tolerance will lead to bad : fitting in presence of multiples or noise and can mark wrongly-indexed patterns : as indexed.
+Default: 0.06.

 **--pinkIndexer-reflection-radius**
 : Sets radius of the reflections in reciprocal space in 1/A. Default is 2%% of a*